Sound Abilities

 Do you offer online therapy?

 • Yes!
-Telepractice is available for speech, voice, cognitive-communication and some swallowing therapies.
+Telehealth sessions are available for speech, voice, cognitive-communication and some swallowing therapies.

 Do I need a referral?